Moscow Military District: Russian Empire (1864–1917)

+Soviet Russia & Soviet Union (1917–1991)

 In the period of the Russian Civil War and military intervention in Russia 1917 - 22 the District prepared military personnel for all the fronts and supplied the Red Army with different forms of armament and allowances.
 From June to the middle of September 1919 the District conducted 33 callups totalling more than 500,000 people.
 In Moscow the 1 Moscow Rifle Division, Warsaw revolutionary infantry regiment, and 2nd revolutionary infantry regiment were formed, and Latvian forces were brought to the Latvian Rifles Division.
 In Voronezh two cavalry divisions were formed, two rifle divisions and two rifle regiments in Nizhniy Novgorod, and the 16th Rifle Division in Tambov.
 Artillery units too were also being raised in the capital area.

 After the end of Civil War in the troops of region were demobilized, as a result of which their number was reduced from 580,000 (at the end of 1920) to 85,000 in January 1923, and the District was reorganised on a peacetime basis.
 In the 1920s the District had 10 rifle divisions: the 1st Moscow Proletariat Red Banner Rifle Division (first formed either in December 1924 or at the beginning of 1927), the 6th Oryol; the 14th Vladimir; the 17th Nikhegorodskaya; the 18th Yaroslavskaya; the 19th Voronekhskaya; the 48th Tverskaya; the 55th Kurskaya; the 81st Kaluga; and the 84th Tula.
 Autumn maneuvers began to be conducted yearly here in the district.
 The 2nd Rifle Corps was stationed in the district from 1922 to 1936.
 In the beginning of the 1930 tanks started to be introduced, including the MS or T-18, T-26, T-27, BT, T-28, and the heavy T-35.
 In 1930 the first mechanized infantry brigade in the Soviet Army was formed in the district.

 The Russian Ground Forces' official site notes that the first tactical parachute landing took place in the District on 2 August 1930.